somesh-bagadiya/Window-Quotation/docs/USER_GUIDE.md

 ## **🚀 Getting Started**

 ### **System Requirements**
-- Windows 10/11, macOS, or Linux
+- Windows 10/11, macOS 10.15+, or Linux
 - Python 3.7 or higher
 - 1 GB RAM (2 GB recommended)
 - 100 MB free disk space
+- **Display**: Any screen resolution (responsive design automatically adapts)

 ### **Launching the Application**
 1. Double-click the application icon or run `python __main__.py`
 2. The main window will open with the MGA logo and interface
+3. **Responsive Design**: The application automatically adapts to your screen size and resolution
-3. You're ready to create your first quotation!
+4. You're ready to create your first quotation!

 ### **First Look at the Interface**
-The main window contains three sections:
+The main window contains three sections with **professional styling**:
 - **Customer Details** (left top): Enter customer information
 - **Window Details** (left bottom): Select product type and dimensions
 - **Company Logo** (right): MGA branding and navigation

+### **Responsive Design Features**
+- **Automatic Scaling**: Interface automatically adjusts to your screen size and DPI
+- **Cross-Platform**: Native appearance on Windows, macOS, and Linux
+- **Professional Styling**: Modern blue-gray color scheme with consistent fonts
+- **Optimal Sizing**: All elements sized appropriately for your display

 ---